Sumeet-Raina/CV/README.md

 #### Makers Academy (July 2019 - October 2019)

-Learning how to apply industry-standard best practices to write clean code to solve problems

-Applying industry-standard practices:
+During the 16 weeks of intensive bootcamp I gained experience in Test-Driven Development using:
+* Ruby, RSpec, Rails, Capybara, Sinatra
+* JavaScript, jQuery, React, Jasmin, Jest
+* PostgreSQL
+* Linting, code quality, test coverage with rubocop,simplecov
+* Continuous Integration with Travis
+* Continous deployment with Heroku
+* Version control through Git and GitHub
-OOP, TDD and BDD, with testing frameworks: RSpec, Jasmine, pytest, Cypress User Stories, Domain Modelling: CRC, UML diagrams Linting, code quality, test coverage with rubocop, eslint, pylint, simplecov, Coveralls, CodeClimate CI/CD pipeline with TravisCI, CircleCI and Heroku Agile (~2 week) group projects: Trello for Kanban, MVP, pairing in 2-day sprints, stand-ups and retros
+* Agile (~2 week) group projects: Trello for Kanban, MVP, pairing in 2-day sprints, stand-ups and retros

+I acquired the ability and appreciation for pair programming.
+I am familiar with modeling along the MVC lines, and creating applications following the principles of object-oriented programming.

+I worked in three self-organising teams leaning on the agile methodology principles.

+All my efforts a Makers were guided by the Extreme Programming Values.

 #### Glyndwr University